A Minecraft Movie (soundtrack)

 A Minecraft Movie (Original Motion Picture Soundtrack) is the soundtrack album to the 2025 film A Minecraft Movie based on the 2011 video game Minecraft by Mojang Studios.
-Directed by Jared Hess, the film stars Jason Momoa, Jack Black, Danielle Brooks, Emma Myers, and Sebastian Hansen.
+Directed by Jared Hess, the film stars Jason Momoa, Jack Black, Emma Myers, Danielle Brooks, Sebastian Hansen, and Jennifer Coolidge.

 The soundtrack featuring the film's original score was composed by Mark Mothersbaugh (Note: Original Minecraft themes by C418 and Lena Raine.) and incorporated songs, was released on March 28, 2025, through WaterTower Music label.
 An original song "I Feel Alive", written and performed by Black, preceded as the lead single.

 Background

 Mark Mothersbaugh composed the film's original score, while Gabe Hilfer and Karyn Rachtman serve as music supervisors.
 He noted that creating the soundtrack for the film presented him a "unique challenge" as it had to balance the charm of the quirky characters with its intense action sequences having "high-energy moments".
 This provided him a thoughtful approach to ensure that the score not only compliments the action but adds "depth and emotional resonance".

 Mothersbaugh incorporated nods to the music of the game by C418, whose title track plays during the opening credits, and the song "Dragon Fish" plays during a scene with pandas.
 Lena Raine's track "Pigstep" features during the "Nether's Got Talent" sequence.
 The score is performed by the New Zealand Symphony Orchestra conducted and orchestrated by Tim Davies and choir by The Tudor Consort.
 It was further recorded at the Michael Fowler Centre in Wellington.

 Besides Mothersbaugh's score, the film further includes several original songs performed by Black.
 This included "I Feel Alive", written by Black, and features Foo Fighters frontman Dave Grohl on drums, Queens of the Stone Age guitarist Troy Van Leeuwen, Jellyfish keyboardist Roger Joseph Manning Jr., and Mark Ronson on both rhythm guitar and bass.
 Brooks also provides backup vocals.
 The song was released as a single on March 19, 2025.
 Mothersbaugh's score, along with original songs by Benee, Dayglow, and Dirty Honey, was released digitally on March 28 through WaterTower Music.
 The film also features an instrumental rendition of Depeche Mode's "Just Can't Get Enough" performed by Jamieson Shaw.